Beginner’s Guide to Ethereum mining

 Choose a memorable download folder for the “Ethereum Wallet” zip file.
 Extract it with a suitable file extraction tool, and notice to which folder it was extracted to.
 Navigate to the new folder,locate and run the Ethereum app.

 The next step is just to wait, as the Ethereum blockchain downloads and syncs.
-It’s over 10 gigs so this process may take a while…
+It’s a really big file so this process may take a while…

 When it completes, spend a few minutes to familiarise yourself with the Mist app; the interface is fairly self-explanatory.
 The app isn’t yet fully polished so expect a few bugs.